swaptacular/swpt-k8s-config/README.md

 ## Install a simple Git server in your Kubernetes cluster

 The next step is to install a Git server in your Kubernetes cluster, which will host a copy of your GitOps repository.
+This server will also act as a reverse proxy for Alertmanager and Prometheus UIs requests.
 But before doing this, you need to do some preparations:

-1. You need to add the root-CA public key for each (or at least one) of your Swaptacular nodes, to the `simple-git-server/trusted_user_ca_keys` file:
+1. You need to add the root-CA public key for each (or at least one) of your Swaptacular nodes which will run on the Kubernetes cluster, to the `simple-git-server/trusted_user_ca_keys` file:

    **Note:** To generate a root-CA public key for you node, you must use the scripts in the `node-data` subdirectory, and [follow these